VladRassokhin/intellij-annotations-instrumenter-maven-plugin/README.md

         </plugins>
     </build>

 Will instrument all parameters and return values with NotNull unless annotated with @Nullable (org.jetbrains.annotations.Nullable).

+**Note** that when using implicit you need to specify the Nullable annotation (not NotNull).

 License Information